 During the week—especially in summer—Woody’s is one of the Gayborhood’s busiest happy hour hangouts, but on weekends it can barely contain the sea of tank-top-clad fellas (and bachelorette parties!) that flood in for a night of drinking, dancing and boys-will-be-boys-ing.
 This is Philadelphia’s oldest gay bar, but it keeps things fresh with recent expansion projects that include the swanky, neon-hued Glo Bar cocktail lounge just off the main bar area downstairs.
 On the upper level, local DJs and a shimmering disco ball preside over a spacious dance floor that stays thumping—and packed on weekends—till 2am.

 Tavern on Camac, situated on a quiet cobblestoned side street in the Gayborhood, is most known for its sleek piano lounge, which draws seasoned songbirds—and the occasional theater major from nearby University of the Arts—for hours of boozy showtune sing-alongs.
 But you don’t have to have pipes like Judy to have fun here.
 The upstairs dance floor, compact as it may be, is a particular favorite on weekends for nightlifers looking for an alternative to the meat market that is Woody’s.
-Speaking of meat: The restaurant in the basement, the Tavern Restaurant, serves up hearty pub fare in a dimly lit, wine-cellar-like atmosphere.
+Speaking of meat: The restaurant in the basement, the Tavern Restaurant, serves hearty pub fare in a dimly lit, wine-cellar-like atmosphere.

 Lined with floor-to-ceiling windows facing the busy corner of 13th and Locust, U Bar offers a no-frills, unpretentious atmosphere to sit, have a stiff drink and watch the Gayborhood go by.
 This may be the most Cheers-like gay watering hole Philly has to offer, with its center bar lined with stools and frequented by devoted, chatty regulars.
-Stand-alone tables (and a jukebox) dot the front and rear of the bar, providing an ideal perch for those stopping in for cheap, well-poured pre-drinks before hitting the town.
+Stand-alone tables (and a jukebox) dot the front and rear of the bar, providing an ideal perch for those stopping in for cheap, well-poured drinks before hitting the town.

 Situated on a quiet alley off Walnut Street, the Bike Stop is the Gayborhood’s horny, chaps-wearing older brother.
-Porn blaring on big screens welcomes guests into the gay leather bar’s punky main floor, as leather-clad dudes mingle in dark corners about the room.
+Porn blaring on big screens welcomes guests into the gay leather bar’s punky main floor as leather-clad dudes mingle in dark corners about the room.
 Upstairs, the crowd congregates around a pool table for games and more drinks from a bar selling beer and cheap cocktails.
 If you’re feeling brave, slip down into the basement “dungeon,” which looks every bit the way it sounds.
 On any given night in the steamy, cave-like dwelling you could see anything from whips to guys in chains to a couple (or three?) doing things out in the open that would make Erotica-era Madonna blush.

 At long last, we have Toasted Walnut.
 Philadelphia’s lone lesbian bar was opened in 2017 by the manager of Sisters, Philadelphia’s 17-year-old lesbian bar that was shuttered in 2013.
-The multi-level, 3,800-square-foot venue boasts 17-foot ceilings, making plenty of room for a main bar that glows when the lights go down, a more-intimate lower-level watering hole replete with a luxe granite countertop, and an upstairs mezzanine that plays home to a handful of events throughout the week, like karaoke and DJ dance parties.
+The multi-level, 3,800-square-foot venue boasts 17-foot ceilings, making plenty of room for a main bar that glows when the lights go down, a more-intimate lower-level watering hole replete with a luxe granite countertop, and an upstairs mezzanine that's home to a handful of events throughout the week, like karaoke and DJ dance parties.

 Stir is the Philadelphia gay bar that managed to get away.
 It’s the only establishment of its kind to exist outside the Gayborhood, taking up residence in a nondescript alley near Rittenhouse Square Park.
-It’s a popular happy-hour stop for LGBTQers working in the neighborhood.
+It’s a popular happy hour stop for LGBTQers working in the neighborhood.
 They sit at the small bar in the front of the venue with Stoli cocktails and other froofy, boozy concoctions swirling in hand.
 The scene gets a little sloshier every Thursday night for the long-running and rather legendary Stirsday party.
 That night, well drinks go on sale for $1, and a local DJ spins till close.